USS Hewell: Korean War operations

-Filming Mister Roberts
+Appearance in Mister Roberts

-In late August 1954 Hewell departed Hawaii for Midway Island, mooring at the Naval Base there on 28 August to help film the Warner Brothers movie Mister Roberts.
-The film, starring Henry Fonda, James Cagney, William Powell and Jack Lemmon, was partially shot on board Hewell, with underway footage filmed off Midway harbor between 1–16 September.
+In late August, 1954, Hewell departed Hawaii for Midway Island, mooring at the Naval Base there on 28 August to make an appearance as the USS Reluctant in the Warner Brothers film Mister Roberts (1955), starring Henry Fonda, James Cagney, William Powell and Jack Lemmon.
+Several scenes were filmed on board Hewell, with underway footage filmed off Midway harbor between 1–16 September.
 The light cargo ship then sailed back to Hawaii between 24 and 29 September and additional film was shot off Kaneohe Bay between 30 September and 7 October.

 Small alterations were made to the ship and a stage set built to create the "palm tree deck" and access to it.
 The crew in the movie is seen going below into what is actually an FS/AKL hold.
-Each crewmember received a check for $200 and a lighter with Hewell and Mr. Roberts engraved for their appearance.
+Each crew member received a check for $200 and a lighter with Hewell and Mr. Roberts engraved for their appearance.

 Occasional claims are made that another ship was the exterior film set for the movie; however, evidence, including the Navy's official Dictionary of American Naval Fighting Ships (DANFS), make clear that Hewell was the ship.